sh0623k/knowledge-sharing/science-of-lean-software-and-devops/README.md

 # The Science of Lean Software and DevOps

-Putting the learnings from [The Science of Lean Software and DevOps](https://book.impress.co.jp/books/1118101029).
+Describing the learnings from [The Science of Lean Software and DevOps](https://book.impress.co.jp/books/1118101029).